 Salford, as a World Health Organisation Age Friendly City, actively seeks to enhance the quality of life and improve the health of older people.
 The practice of Age Friendly Salford underpins the age friendly principles.
 If you’re new to the term Age Friendly and the principles of its work you can find out more in this helpful guide.

 Age Friendly Salford works collaboratively with older people to keep them informed, safe, engaged and respected in their local communities.
 They encourage participation in social activities and host a weekly programme of activities, alongside many annual events.
-More information about their activities and events, can be found on the Age UK website.
+More information about their activities and events.

 In addition, Age Friendly Salford publish informative videos and helpful guides on healthy ageing and age friendly communities.
 For example, last winter Age Friendly Salford published a helpful guide for keeping well in winter.